artefactual/atom-docs/user-manual/import-export/oai-pmh.rst

 **OAI repository code**

-An alpha-numeric code can be added in the value field to uniquely identify this particular OAI repository within its network domain to create a unqiue, OAI compliant identifier.
+An alpha-numeric code can be added in the value field to uniquely identify this particular OAI repository within its network domain to create a unique, OAI compliant identifier.

 This field will **only accept letters and numbers** - any attempt to enter a symbol